amatacz/bellabeat-case-study/README.md

 ![image](https://user-images.githubusercontent.com/73778853/167698113-b56cedc5-cf75-4bf7-bbd6-aca538233946.png)

 Chart above shows that most active users burn on average more calories than other users.
 This is what could be expected - more recorded trainings result with more calories burned.
-*Bellabeat can consider implementing challenge-like feature, ranking dependent on amount of trainings or training days strike.
-Fun competition can be motivation to increase users activity.*
+**Bellabeat can consider implementing challenge-like feature, ranking dependent on amount of trainings or training days strike.
+Fun competition can be motivation to increase users activity.**

 Next, I analyzed distribution of total steps recorded.
 Right amount of steps made during daily life can help to maintain good health.
-Nowadays more and more people have sedentary live style, works in front of computers and it is getting harder to reach steps goal.
-This is why devices that helps to monitor steps amount will be more and more popular.
+Nowadays more and more people have sedentary lifestyle, works in front of computers and it is getting harder to reach steps goal.
+This is why devices that help to monitor steps amount will be more and more popular.

 ```
 options(repr.plot.width=10, repr.plot.height=10)